Advocate for just immigration policies

 - Show up for town halls, write op-eds, and publicly advocate for immigrant-friendly policies

-- Set up legislative meetings with elected officials for church members using our “Biblical Advocacy 101” guide or by connecting with Melissa Stek at email@example.com.
+- Set up legislative meetings with elected officials for church members using our “Biblical Advocacy 101” guide.
+Connect with our mobilizers at email@example.com.

 - Visit our Action Center for specific ways to advocate for better immigration policies.